akashsys/alu_lowpower/docs/Specification.md

 The Arithmetic Logic Unit (ALU) is a synchronous digital block designed for 16-bit arithmetic and logical operations.
 This design incorporates power-aware features by modeling a Power-Off state through Clock Enabling Control and Output Clamping.
 These mechanisms ensure the design behaves predictably when the ALU power domain is logically disconnected, preventing invalid data propagation.

 This design intentionally represents a **late-stage Engineering Change Order (ECO) scenario**.
 The current synthesized netlist was generated from Yosys tool from a version of the RTL where the asynchronous reset logic was incorrectly optimized or omitted.
-While the rst_n pin exists at the top level, it is functionally disconnected from the ALU FSM state registers.

-Task here involves patching the netlist to restore the intended reset behavior.

 During post-synthesis and power-aware verification, a functional issue was identified related to **power-off behavior and output determinism**.
 At this point in the project lifecycle: